masc-ucsc/livehd/docs/Concepts.md

 ## Concepts

-* **Graph**: A graph is equivalent to the simple concept of Verilog modules.
+* **LGraph**: A graph is equivalent to the simple concept of Verilog modules.
   For simple Verilog modules, a single graph is created.
 Complex modules with functions can have multiple graphs.
+LGraphs can be inspected either forwards or backwards.

 * **Black-box graph**: A graph is black-box when there is no known implementation.
 Nevertheless, even for black-box graphs, it is necessary to